 The TID-To-Link Mapping field contains zero, one, or two TID-To-Link Mapping elements as specified in

 9.4.2.314 (TID-To-Link Mapping element) in order to suggest a preferred mapping.
 It contains one or two TID-To-Link Mapping elements if the Status Code is set to 134 (PREFERRED_TID_TO_LINK_MAP- PING_SUGGESTED).
 Otherwise, it does not contain a TID-To-Link Mapping element.
 When it contains two TID-To-Link Mapping elements, the Direction subfield in one of the TID-To-Link Mapping elements is set to 0 (Downlink) and the Direction subfield in the other of the TID-To-Link Mapping elements is set to 1 (Uplink).

+(10124) The AID field is exsit and contains an AID element with the AID of the non-AP MLD assigned by the associated AP MLD if the frame is sent by an AP affiliated with the AP MLD.
+Otherwise the AID field is not exist.

 TID-To-Link Mapping Teardown frame format